msmith01/msmith01.github.com/_posts/2019-09-19_nohup_R_files.md

 years <- seq(from = "2005", to = "2018")
 sapply(years, foo)
 ```
 Which prints out the progress of the function, i.e. if I needed to apply a function across years.

-This allows me to free up my RStudio for other tasks also.
+By running *nohup* commands from the terminal allows me to free up my RStudio for other tasks also.